Wrongful Death

 Conclusion

-In North Carolina, a wrongful death claim for a post‑surgical infection is brought by the personal representative, typically in Superior Court, within two years of death and with a pre‑filing medical review certification for healthcare claims.
+In North Carolina, a wrongful death claim for a post‑surgical infection is brought by the personal representative, typically in Superior Court, within two years of death and with a Rule 9(j) certification for healthcare claims.
 If funds are recovered, the court addresses funeral and limited medical expenses, then distributes the balance to heirs by intestacy.
-Next step: open the estate with the Clerk of Superior Court and begin the medical review required for filing.
+Next step: open the estate with the Clerk of Superior Court and begin the expert review required for filing.

 Talk to a Wrongful Death Attorney